BlockchainCommons/bc-dcbor-rust/README.md

 | File      | From                                                         | Commit                                                       | Authors & Copyright (c)                                | License                                                     |
 | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------ | ----------------------------------------------------------- |
 | exception-to-the-rule.c or exception-folder | [https://github.com/community/repo-name/PERMALINK](https://github.com/community/repo-name/PERMALINK) | [https://github.com/community/repo-name/commit/COMMITHASH]() | 2020 Exception Author  | [MIT](https://spdx.org/licenses/MIT)                        |

-### Dependencies

-To build `dcbor` you'll need to use the following tools:

-- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

-Other prerequisites include:

-...

-### Libraries

-The following external libraries are used with `dcbor`:

-- [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).

-Libraries may be marked as `use` (the current version of the library is used), `fork` (a specific version has been forked to the BCC repos for usage), or `include` (files from a specific version have been included).

-### Derived from ...

-This  `dcbor` project is either derived from or was inspired by:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).

 ## Subsequent Usage